Charles Swenson

 Charles Gregory Swenson (born March 28, 1941) is an American animator, writer, storyboard artist, sound designer, producer and director who worked with animated film for many years.
-In 1978 he joined Fred Wolf Films, working on Teenage Mutant Ninja Turtles.
+He wrote, directed, and animated the 1974 unrated adult-themed feature Dirty Duck.
+In 1978, he joined Fred Wolf Films, working on Teenage Mutant Ninja Turtles.
 He is also the creator of Cartoon Network's Mike, Lu & Og in which he also wrote the scripts for several episodes as well serving as executive producer and voice director.
 He left the entertainment industry in the early 2000s to become a painter.